• Skip to primary navigation

 Its crust brings back memories of the feast from the night before, and the toppings stay tasty.

-Cold pizza is a simple and fast option for anyone looking for a treat right away.
+Cold pizza is a simple and fast option for anyone looking for a treat right away - a similar contrast appears in slow juicer vs cold-press comparison.

 Plus, its texture and sensation are totally different from regular heated pizza.